halli77/node-red-contrib-sepa/README.md

 ## Output

 <code>msg.payload</code> contains a json-object representing the elements of the message.
 To .
-Use the **file write node** to save the string into a file.
+Use **XML node** to convert the json object into a xml string and afterwards the **file write node** to save the string into a file.